raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 #### Topological Rank

-In the diamond-combine case described above Airstream avoids a glitch because CombineObservable-s (those created using combineWith method) do not propagate downstream immediately.
-Instead, they are put into a pendingObservables queue in the current transaction (we'll get to those soon).
+In the diamond-combine case described above Airstream avoids a glitch because CombineObservable-s (those created using the `combineWith` method) do not propagate downstream immediately.
+Instead, they are put into a `pendingObservables` queue in the current Transaction (we'll get to those soon).
 When the rest of the propagation within a transaction finishes, the propagation of the first pending observable is resumed.
 When that is finished, we propagate the first remaining pending observable, and so on.

 So in our example, what happens in Airstream: after `isPositive` emits `true`, `combinedStream` is notified that one of its parents emitted a new event.
 Instead of emitting its own event, it adds itself to the list of pending observables.
 Then, as the `isPositive` branch finished propagating (for now), `doubledNumbers` emits `2`, and then again notifies `combinedStream` about this. `combinedStream` is already pending, so it just grabs and remembers the new value from this parent.
 At this point the propagation of `numbers` is complete (assuming no other branches exist), and Airstream checks `pendingObservables`on the current transaction.
 It finds only one – `combinedStream`, and re-starts the propagation from there.
 The only thing left to do in our example is to send the new event – `(2, true)` to `combinedStreamObserver`.